chris-lovejoy/YouTube-video-finder/README.md

 ```

 ## Execution
-After configuring the config.yaml file, the function can be executed from the comman line using:
+After configuring config.yaml and installing requirements, the function can be executed from the command line using:

 ```
 python3 ./